Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Silence of the Lambs (1991), 118 minutes, D: Jonathan Demme

 Ted Tally's screenplay was based on Thomas Harris' 1988 best-selling novel of the same name (an earlier thriller, Michael Mann's Manhunter (1986), was based on another Harris novel - titled Red Dragon).
-A genuinely-frightening, violent, psychological thriller about the intimate exchanges between a deranged, hypnotic serial killer and a raw, vulnerable FBI trainee.
-Novice agent Clarice Starling (Jodie Foster) is sent by senior agent Jack Crawford (Scott Glenn) to conduct an interview with an insane, psychiatrist Dr. Hannibal "the Cannibal" Lecter (Anthony Hopkins), housed in a claustrophobic, underground prison cell.
-In exchange for her haunting, deepest secrets and memories about her childhood and the slaughter of lambs, she is supplied with clues about the identity and methods of another serial killer Jame Gumb, dubbed Buffalo Bill (Ted Levine), who skins his victims and is currently holding victim Catherine Martin (Brooke Smith) - the daughter of a US Senator.
+It was a genuinely-frightening, violent, psychological thriller about the intimate exchanges between a deranged, hypnotic serial killer and a raw, vulnerable FBI trainee.
+Novice agent Clarice Starling (Jodie Foster) was sent by senior agent Jack Crawford (Scott Glenn) to conduct an interview with an insane, psychiatrist Dr. Hannibal "the Cannibal" Lecter (Anthony Hopkins), housed in a claustrophobic, underground prison cell.
+In exchange for her haunting, deepest secrets and memories about her childhood and the slaughter of lambs, she was supplied with clues about the identity and methods of another serial killer Jame Gumb, dubbed Buffalo Bill (Ted Levine), who skinned his victims and was currently holding victim Catherine Martin (Brooke Smith) - the daughter of a US Senator.
 It was the first horror film to win the Academy Award Oscar for Best Picture.

 Terminator 2: Judgment Day (1991), 137 minutes, D: James Cameron